doomdavve/doomdavve.github.io/_posts/2015-06-04-audio-focus.markdown

 {% endhighlight %}

 This is how you may activate a media session on iOS (using swift).
-If another application had audio focus, it's paused when this code is executed.
+If another application had audio focus, it's paused or muted at the point this code is executed.

+By default your app is entierly suspendend when the user switches to another app.
+To really test the audio focus system you need to enable playing audio in the background (a Info.plist thing).

 !!! note: is the notification working now?
 What if a remote control
     toggle/play event is sent here.

 !!! note: say something about background playing and ambient.

+!!! note: a big difference between iOS and Android is that it's
+    possible to have two apps playing at the same time on Android while it's not on iOS.
+The most recently playing app is given precesence and the other ones are muted.

 [Media Session]: https://mediasession.spec.whatwg.org/